HMT: Policy Engine UK

 2.2 - Scope

-The tool seeks to create an enhanced survey dataset so that it better aligns with official statistics and administrative data sources across a wide range of demographic and financial variables.
+The tool seeks to create an enhanced survey dataset that better aligns with official statistics and administrative data sources across a wide range of demographic and financial variables.

 2.3 - Benefit

-It improves capture of the full income distribution, addressing errors such as the under sampling of high incomes and under reporting of benefits income at lower incomes.
-It also enhances accuracy for income components prone to measurement error like self-employment, capital income, and benefit income by imputing values from administrative tax data (SPI).
+PolicyEngine aims to address some of the errors associated with the household survey data used for tax-benefit microsimulation modelling.
+Specifically, it addresses errors such as the under sampling of high incomes and under reporting of benefits income at lower incomes, as well as income components prone to measurement error like self-employment, capital income, and benefit income (by imputing values from administrative tax data (SPI)).
 Incorporating imputed variables from multiple data sources like expenditure surveys also provides a richer combined dataset.

 2.4 - Previous process

-The current model in use undertakes a similar process of calculating the output variables, but by using only available data.
-PolicyEngine will make this more accurate by supplementing missing data with imputed values and reweighting data to address sampling and measurement error.
+The current model in use (IGOTM) undertakes a similar process of calculating the output variables, but by using only available data.
+PolicyEngine aims to supplement missing data with imputed values and reweight the data to address sampling and measurement error.

 2.5 - Alternatives considered

-We have considered using only the dataset enhancement process from PolicyEngine (Imputing samples from other datasets and reweighting) and feeding the enhanced dataset into our existing model.
-This would require a mapping of output variables between the two models.
+We have considered using only the dataset enhancement process from PolicyEngine (Imputing samples from other datasets and reweighting) and feeding the enhanced dataset into our existing model (IGOTM).

 Tier 2 - Decision making Process